UC Davis aims to be a good steward of financial, information, and human resources.

 Laptops should not be used as a standalone computer for more than 1-2 hours per day, less if the person is injured or experiencing discomfort.
 When a laptop computer is intended to be used over an extended time period (> 1 hour), support equipment should be incorporated to make the laptop safe to use.
 This includes external keyboards, mice/input devices, associated docking stations or ports, and external monitors and/or elevated laptop screens.

-Complete the Ergonomics Self-Evaluation for Remote Work in the UC Davis Learning Management System (LMS) to assess your ergonomics needs and obtain tips on how to set-up your workstation at home to work safely and comfortably.
+Complete the Ergonomics Essentials for Computer Users in the UC Davis Learning Management System (LMS) to assess your ergonomics needs and obtain tips on how to set-up your workstation at home to work safely and comfortably.

 - Ensure the employee has required equipment for an ergonomic set-up - download checklist